Extended Warranty Coverage After 100k Miles: What You Can Still Protect

 1. Take your car to your repair shop of choice — dealership service department or independent shop.

-2. Have the shop diagnose the issue (an ASE-certified technician is recommended for high-mileage drivability and leak concerns).
+2. Have the shop diagnose the issue (a qualified technician is recommended for high-mileage drivability and leak concerns).

 3. Call Athena before major teardown begins to open the claim and get an authorization number.